WaqasSaleem97/CC_F25/Lab_Tasks/Lab_4/Lab4.md

 ```
 - Save screenshot as `su_lab4user.png`.

-4. (Optional) From the new user you may attempt a sudo command to show that sudo is not available for this account (expected failure), e.g.:
+4. From the new user you may attempt a sudo command to show that sudo is not available for this account (expected failure), e.g.:

 ```bash
 sudo whoami
 ```
-- If attempted, capture the terminal output (expected: "lab4user is not in the sudoers file" or similar) and save screenshot as `sudo_whoami.png`.
+- Save screenshot as `sudo_whoami.png`.

 5. Return to the original user: